mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Be Realistic {#target}

 Some types of centralization risk are relatively easy to manage in standards efforts.
 For example, a directly centralized protocol, were it to be proposed, would be rejected out of hand by the IETF.
-There is a growing body of knowledge and experience with necessary centralization, and a strong inclination to reuse existing infrastructure where possible.
+There is a growing body of knowledge and experience with beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
 As discussed above, encryption is often a way to manage inherited centralization.
 These responses are appropriate ways for Internet standards to manage centralization risk.

 However, preventing indirect and platform centralization is much more difficult in standards efforts.
 Because we have no “protocol police”, it’s not possible to demand that someone stop building a proprietary service using a purportedly federated protocol.
 We also cannot stop someone from building centralized services “on top” of standard protocols without abandoning architectural goals like permissionless innovation.